-

 Whale. 通天香单从, pinyin tōng tiān xiāng dāncōng

-When brewed, the aroma rises and spreads so high that the tea was given the name "reaching the sky".
-The trees are 300 years old and grow at an altitude of 1000 meters.
-The tea grows in a place protected from the wind in a ravine near a lake.
+When brewed, the fragrance rises and spreads so high that the tea has been nicknamed "reaching the sky."
+The trees are 300 years old and grow at an altitude of 1,000 meters.
+The tea grows in a sheltered spot in a ravine near a lake.
 The tree is as tall as two people, slender and graceful.
-The trunk is spotted, the branches are spreading, the crown is like an umbrella.
+The trunk is spotted, the branches spread, and the crown resembles an umbrella.

-According to legend, tea leaves were first dried in the sun and then processed in a kiln.
-One day, a girl picker took shelter from the rain under a tree and covered her tea basket with a cloak.
-But the tea got wet and, surprisingly, smelled fragrant.
-Then she decided to make tea the traditional way, despite the wet raw materials.
-As a result, a wonderful aromatic variety was obtained, which was called "Zongsoojia" (hidden under a cloak).
-And already in the 20th century, it was renamed "Tongtianxiang" (aroma reaching the sky).
-Southerners pronounce it approximately "Tong tien xiang".
+According to legend, tea leaves were first sun-dried and then processed in a kiln.
+One day, a tea picker took shelter from the rain under a tree and covered her tea basket with a cloak.
+But the tea got wet and, surprisingly, became fragrant.
+So, despite the damp tea leaves, she decided to still brew it the traditional way.
+The result was a beautiful, fragrant variety that became known as "Zongsoojia" (hidden under a cloak).
+In the 20th century, it was renamed "Tongtianxiang" (fragrance reaching the sky).
+Southerners pronounce it something like "Tong tien xiang."

-Dry tea consists of tightly twisted grey-green leaves (eel color).
+This dry tea consists of tightly rolled, gray-green leaves (the color of eel).
 The aroma is fresh, with hints of pollen, meadow, and ginger.
 The infusion is golden-yellow.
-The taste is deep and pleasant, with a creamy consistency.
-A persistent sweet aftertaste.
-The tea bottom (spent leaf) is smooth, dark green with a crimson edge.
+The flavor is deep and pleasant, with a creamy consistency.
+A lingering, sweet aftertaste.
+The bottom (used leaves) is smooth, dark green, with a crimson edge.

 Copyright © Chaline.Ru